-Pickling (not to be confused with fermenting) is a wonderful way to begin experimenting with fruits and veggies.
+Pickling (not to be confused with fermenting) is a wonderful way to begin experimenting with dynamic flavor profiles.
 Pickled foods have the ability to elevate your dish from simple to sophisticated.

 What’s involved in the pickling process?